Sedation Dentistry In Redmond, WA

 The Benefits Of Sedation Dentistry

-With sedation, it’s easier to sit through long appointments and stay comfortable while getting treatment from Dr. Daniel Bickel
+- With sedation, it’s easier to sit through long appointments and stay comfortable while getting treatment.

-Along with numbing, sedation ensures you won’t experience any pain or discomfort at Redmond Art of Dentistry
+- Along with numbing, sedation ensures you won’t experience any pain or discomfort.

 What Is Sedation Dentistry?

 Sedation dentistry uses a variety of different methods of sedation to keep patients comfortable throughout their appointment.
-At our office, we offer laughing gas sedation and oral conscious sedation.
-IV sedation is also commonly used by some dentists.
+At our office, we offer nitrous oxide sedation and oral conscious sedation.

 This method of sedation has minimal side effects and wears off after about 5 minutes, so you can drive yourself home and resume your day-to-day routine after treatment with nitrous oxide sedation.
 This makes it very convenient.